Royvargas55/EmailSearcher/README.md

 # EmailSearcher
-Small email searcher app with a custom framework built with Babel, Gulp, Sass and Webpack
+Small email searcher app with a custom framework built with Gulp, Sass and Webpack